SQL Server benchmarks

 Key insights

-The performance gap between the two strategies widens dramatically with item count:
+The performance gap between the two strategies widens with item count:

 - At N = 10: the difference exists but is modest (TVP has a fixed setup overhead).